RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
 You are going to use it again for online testing.

-As with JCL, execution of the jobs requires a previously configured Rocket enterprise server.
+As with JCL, execution of the jobs requires a previously configured enterprise server.

-**Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.
+> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.

-**Executing the IBM CICS application**
+**Executing the IBM CICS Application**

 The IBM CICS application requires that you use a 3270 terminal emulator.
 This tutorial uses Rocket Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.
 <!-- Service name still isn't changed from Micro Focus-->